5 Tips For Good Communication: The Essential Ingredient for a Successful Project

 Stop your Architect in his tracks when you don’t understand something.
 You’re not supposed to know what fenestration is, or where to find the entablature and you won’t offend your Architect or embarrass yourself if you ask.

 Your Architect needs to know what you’re thinking; the dialog needs to be on your terms.
+But knowing a little of his lingo won’t hurt either.

 A couple of great books for learning the language of Residential Architecture are Sarah Susanka’s classic The Not So Big House and Marianne Cusato’s Get Your House Right.
 Anyone thinking about a home building or remodeling project of any size should read both.
 And for a better understanding of the whole process, try Gerald Lee Morosco’s How To Work With An Architect.